 Step 2: Eliminate visual clutter

 The March 2013 issue of the Harvard Business Review reported the results of a study on consumer choice, which confirmed that providing more options did not increase choice.
-In fact, more options actually decreased choice or a buying decision.
+This still stands today.
+More options actually decrease choice or buying decisions.

 So instead of having 15 options on your website, including photos, copy blocks, or calls to action, just have three easy-to-understand options and eliminate all the rest.
 Your customers see a multitude of options as visual clutter and that encourages bounce.